 One of the most important aspects of successful vision correction is that you're a suitable candidate.
 Your eye doctor will perform an advanced diagnostic eye exam to determine your suitability for LASIK surgery.
 He or she will evaluate: the shape and thickness of your cornea; pupil size; refractive errors; the moistness of your eyes (to check for dry eye syndrome); general health and medical history; and any medications you are taking.

 Even if you are not a good candidate for LASIK, you might still be able to benefit from other vision correction surgery such as PRK, LASEK or implantable lenses.

 LASIK Eye Surgery Risk Factors and Limitations

 Not everyone is a suitable candidate for LASIK eye surgery.
 Certain conditions and anatomical factors can put you at an increased risk of an undesirable outcome or limit optimal LASIK results.
+These include:

 - Learn about iLASIK advanced laser vision correction

 - New UltraHealth advanced hybrid lenses provide optimal vision and exceptional comfort for keratoconus and irregular corneas.

 - This useful, one-stop guide takes you through the LASIK experience before, during and after surgery